 History of the festival

 The Chinese New Year event has been organized in Helsinki since 2007.
-The authentic atmosphere at the event is created by combining different traditional New Year elements from ancient Chinese culture, such as a lively market, colorful lanterns, dancing dragons and lions, a vast selection of New Year delights and spectacular fireworks.
+The authentic atmosphere at the event is created by combining different traditional New Year elements from ancient Chinese culture, such as a lively market, colorful lanterns, dancing dragons and lions, a vast selection of New Year delights.

 History